 As LifeSiteNews reported, election boards in two Republican-led Arizona counties this week delayed certification of their election results over election integrity concerns.
-The Arizona Republican Attorney General’s office has requested that officials in Arizona’s scandal-plagued Maricopa County submit a report regarding how it handled the election after between 20% and 48% of the county’s electronic voting equipment malfunctioned on Election Day.
+The Arizona Republican Attorney General’s office has requested that officials in Arizona’s scandal-plagued Maricopa County submit a report regarding how it handled the election after between 20% and 48% of the county’s election locations experienced voting machine issues on Election Day.

 According to the letter, the attorney general’s office “has received hundreds of complaints since Election Day pertaining to issues related to the administration of the 2022 General Election in Maricopa County.”